← All guides

 Are there volume discounts?
 Not publicly listed as of April 2026.
 Enterprise contracts negotiated directly with Anthropic may include volume pricing.

 How does the Batch API work?
 You submit a JSONL file of requests to /v1/messages/batches.
 Anthropic processes them asynchronously and returns results within 24 hours.
 Streaming and real-time responses are not supported in Batch mode.
+For a complete walkthrough with code examples, see the Batch API guide.

 What is the maximum context window?
 200K tokens standard; 1M tokens with 1M context mode enabled (Sonnet 4.6 and Opus 4.7 only).
 1M context mode is not enabled by default and requires requesting access via the Anthropic Console.